It's no secret that being an athlete these days is like a full-time job.

 For parents, understanding how to balance their kids' time and activities, learning how to monitor their physical and mental health, as well as accommodating travel time and expenses can be a full-time job in and of itself.
 There are a lot of factors to consider when allowing their kids to play sports year round, but it can be done right.

-And for parents, getting to watch their kids play can be motivation enough.
+And for parents, watching their kids play can be motivation enough.